apache/mxnet/example/quantization/README.md

 Some tips on quantization configs:

-1. First, you should prepare your data, symbol file (custom-symbol.json) and parameter file (custom-0000.params) of your fp32 symbolic model.
+1. First, data should be prepared, symbol file (custom-symbol.json) and parameter file (custom-0000.params) of fp32 symbolic model.
-2. Then, you should run the following command and verify that your fp32 symbolic model runs inference as expected.
+2. Then, the following command should be run verifying if fp32 symbolic model runs inference as expected.

 ```
 # Launch FP32 Inference
 python imagenet_inference.py --symbol-file=./model/custom-symbol.json --param-file=./model/custom-0000.params --rgb-mean=* --rgb-std=* --num-skipped-batches=* --batch-size=* --num-inference-batches=*--dataset=./data/*
 ```

-3. Then, you should add `rgb_mean`, `rgb_std` and `excluded_sym_names` in this script.
+3. Then, `rgb_mean`, `rgb_std` and `excluded_sym_names` should be added in this script.

-4. Then, you can run the following command for quantization:
+4. Then, the following command for quantization can be run:

 ```
 python imagenet_gen_qsym_mkldnn.py --model=custom --num-calib-batches=5 --calib-mode=naive